You already have a head start

 You Already Know the Hospital.
 Now Learn MRI.

-Tesla MR Institute has trained hundreds of hospital workers into certified MRI technologists. $6,450 tuition, 334+ clinical sites, no prerequisites.
+Tesla MR Institute has trained hundreds of hospital workers into certified MRI technologists.
+Tuition starting at $11,000, 334+ clinical sites, no prerequisites.
 Keep working while you train.

 How to make the transition step by step